 Around this time I felt like my foodie challenge is a bit over ambitious, so decided to shift focus and do a bit of sightseeing instead.
 Singapore Flyer was a great way to see the city, from Marina Bay to the gorgeous Gardens by the Bay, and all in air-conditioned comfort.
 After soaking in the view from the Flyer, I climbed into another taxi and head for Kampong Glam.

-If you’re in luck like me, your taxi driver might even give you a quick personalised tour along the way.
+If you’re in luck like me, the taxi driver might even give you a quick tour along the way.
 The driver was a great fountain of knowledge who helped me discover some less-touristed gems.

 Kampong Glam has been Singapore’s Arab-Malay quarter since the early 1800’s.
 If you’re a shopper, check out Haji Lane, a trendy laneway offering a range of independent boutiques, stylishly cool second-hand clothes stores and quirky outlets.
 At first glance it seemed like an unlikely spot for fashion finds, but stores such as Know It Nothing, Pluck and Salad make it a must-visit when you want to splash out on quirky, conversation-starter pieces.

 Little India was another must-visit.
 Serangoon Road is the heart of the area, where munching on a roti prata and trawling the shops for cheap and cheerful jewellery should be high on your list.
 One of the most well known spots is the Mustafa Centre - a 24hr shopping centre where you can pick up everything from Indian spices and knick-knacks to electrical goods and clothing.
 For something a little bit different, you can even have your fortune read by Mani the parakeet - a local star.